sitepilot/stack/README.md

 ### Container

 Below is a list of the software that can be installed in a container.
-Only the necessary software is included, ensuring a lightweight and efficient environment tailored specifically to run the application.
+Only the necessary software is included, ensuring a lightweight and efficient environment tailored specifically to run the site.

 * **PHP** - Installed when `php_version` is specified.
 * **Composer** - Installed when `php_version` is specified.